hguthrie/hguthrie.github.io/windows-builddevdocs.md

 1. Follow the [Generating a new SSH](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) instructions.

 ## Install Chocolatey
 Only Administrators can use Chocolatey features.
+You can use the Administrator account, or you can use the "Run as Administror" function.

-1. Open the Command Prompt (Admin).
+1. Open the **Command Prompt** for the Administrator account or select **Run as Administrator** in the shortcut menu.

 1. [Install Chocolatey](https://chocolatey.org/install).